MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v1.md

 **`testResultsFiles`** - **Test Results Files**<br>
 `string`.
 Required when `publishJUnitResults = true`.
 Default value: `**/TEST-*.xml`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the path and pattern of test results files to publish.
-For example, `**/TEST-*.xml` for all XML files whose name starts with `TEST-`.
-If no root path is specified, files are matched beneath the default working directory, the value of which is available in the variable: $(System.DefaultWorkingDirectory).
-For example, a value of '**/TEST-*.xml' will actually result in matching files from '$(System.DefaultWorkingDirectory)/**/TEST-*.xml'.
+Specifies the path and pattern of the test results files to publish.
+For example, `**/TEST-*.xml` for all XML files with a name that starts with `TEST-`.
+If no root path is specified, files are matched beneath the default working directory, the value of which is available in the variable `$(System.DefaultWorkingDirectory)`.
+For example, a value of `**/TEST-*.xml` will actually result in matching files from `$(System.DefaultWorkingDirectory)/**/TEST-*.xml`.
 <!-- :::editable-content-end::: -->
 <br>